semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

         before(async () => {
             contract = await run("deploy", { logs: false })

+          /**
+           * In Ethers.js, a Signer object represents an Ethereum Account
+           * that you can use to sign messages and transactions, and then send
+           * signed transactions to the Ethereum Network to execute
+           * state-changing operations.
+           */
             signers = await ethers.getSigners()
         })

         describe("# greet", () => {
-            const wasmFilePath = "./static/semaphore.wasm"
+            /** Use the trusted setup files. **/ const wasmFilePath = "./static/semaphore.wasm"
             const zkeyFilePath = "./static/semaphore.zkey"